defeo/class-cost/technical-annex.md

-Building on its already established ties with industry partners, the Action will reach to a broader audience in tech companies using a variety of dissemination channels: talks, technical blog posts, audio-visual media, open source code, etc. Co-locating workshops with major conferences that attract both an academic and an industrial audience will further increase impact for these stakeholders.
+Building on its already established ties with industry partners, the Action will reach to a broader audience in tech companies using a variety of dissemination channels: talks, technical blog posts, audio-visual media, open-source code, etc. Co-locating workshops with major conferences that attract both an academic and an industrial audience will further increase impact for these stakeholders.